-- 1.7 All lines are 75 mm wide and are part of the field of play. - 1.8 Goals are positioned outside the field of play at the centre of and touching each back-line.
+- 1.7 Penalty spots 150 mm in diameter are marked in front of the centre of each goal with the centre of each spot 6.40 metres from the inner edge of the goal-line. - 1.8 All lines are 75 mm wide and are part of the field of play. - 1.9 Goals are positioned outside the field of play at the centre of and touching each back-line.